SandyGifford/HTML-Hello-World/README.md

 There’s not a lot to do here.
 Once the app is downloaded and installed, pop it open!

-VS Code works a lot like any other text editor, you open files and they appear (as text) in front of you.
-One big thing that editors like this do that makes life a lot easier is give you the ability to open directories (folders):
+VS Code works a lot like any other text editor: you open files and they appear (as text) in front of you.
+One big thing that editors like this to make your life a lot easier is give you the ability to open directories (folders):

 From the “File” menu choose “Open…”